Kocal/Solary/README.md

 ### Server Bootstraping

-You can ignore this part if you know that you won't work with a development server.
+You can ignore this part if you won't work on server.

 #### Set-up host

-If you need to work on server, you will need to add `localhost.ssl` host in your `/etc/hosts`:
+Add `localhost.ssl` host in your `/etc/hosts`:

 ```
 127.0.0.1 localhost.ssl